kedro-org/kedro-starters/spaceflights-pandas-viz/README.md

 ## Overview

-This is a completed version of the [spaceflights tutorial project](https://docs.kedro.org/en/stable/tutorial/spaceflights_tutorial.html) described in the [online Kedro documentation](https://docs.kedro.org) and the extra tutorial sections on [visualisation with Kedro-Viz](https://docs.kedro.org/projects/kedro-viz/en/stable/kedro-viz_visualisation.html) and [experiment tracking with Kedro-Viz](https://docs.kedro.org/projects/kedro-viz/en/stable/experiment_tracking.html).
+This is a completed version of the [spaceflights tutorial project](https://docs.kedro.org/en/stable/tutorial/spaceflights_tutorial.html) described in the [online Kedro documentation](https://docs.kedro.org) and the extra tutorial sections on [visualisation with Kedro-Viz](https://docs.kedro.org/projects/kedro-viz/en/stable/kedro-viz_visualisation.html).
 It includes the data required to run the project.

 To create a project based on this starter, [ensure you have installed Kedro into a virtual environment](https://docs.kedro.org/en/stable/get_started/install.html).
 Then use the following command: